View Louise Jacobs's Obituary on dailycourier.com and share memories

 She was a graduate of North Miami Senior High School and of Miami Dade College, where she studied mental health and social work.

-Louise is survived by a son, Sean Tormey of Florida; a brother, Clark Vernon of Hot Springs, Ark.; a sister, Melody Vernon; and her friends, James Keefer, Pauline Aquino, Dante Aquino, and Harry Keefer, all of Connellsville.
+Louise is survived by a son, Shawn Jacobs of Florida; a brother, Clark Vernon of Hot Springs, Ark.; a sister, Melody Vernon; and her friends, James Keefer, Pauline Aquino, Dante Aquino, and Harry Keefer, all of Connellsville.

 Louise was predeceased by her parents and a daughter, Heather Tormey.